- Application Services

 Find Hidden Insights in Your Data

-If you invested in software (even SaaS) this year or are considering doing so, you’ve probably heard that your purchase may qualify for the Section 179 tax deduction.
+If you invest in software (even software as a service) this year or are thinking about it, you’ve probably heard that your purchase may qualify for the Section 179 tax deduction.

 But what does this deduction entail?
-And how can you determine if you meet the requirements?
+And how can you determine if your business meets the requirements?

-The tax deduction is quite favorable toward software and technology investments in 2021.
-Such investments are key in preparing for and recovering from a recession.
-And with the constraints many businesses have experienced during the COVID-19 pandemic, Cloud capabilities stand out as more essential to business continuity and growth than ever before.
+The tax deduction is quite favorable toward software and technology investments in 2022.
+With the constraints many businesses have experienced recently, Cloud capabilities are more important than ever to business continuity and growth.

 Here, we’ll outline the basics of Section 179 to help you determine if your purchase qualifies – or if you should take the leap on an investment before the year is out.